Sannith2601/M/README.md

-# Student-Management-System
+# Student-Data-Management

-A Student Management System to manage data of the Students.
+A Student Data Management System to manage data of the Students.

 Tech Used : Java, Swing GUI, JDBC<br>
 Database : MySQL<br>